ruchiranet1/webpage-analyzer-frontend/README.md

 # 🌍 Web Page Analyzer Frontend

-This is a Next.js application that provides a user interface for analyzing web pages.
+This is a web application that provides a user interface for analyzing web pages.
 It securely communicates with the dedicated **Web Page Analyzer Service (Backend)** to perform a detailed, synchronous analysis of a given URL.

 ---

 ## ✨ Features

-* **Secure API Proxying:** Uses a Next.js API route (`/api/analyze`) to securely pass the URL and necessary credentials (like the `AUTH_TOKEN`) to the backend service.
+* **Secure API Proxying:** Uses a web API route (`/api/analyze`) to securely pass the URL and necessary credentials (like the `AUTH_TOKEN`) to the backend service.
 * **Synchronous Analysis:** Designed to wait for and immediately display the final analysis results (HTML version, title, headings, links, login form presence).
 * **Idempotency Key:** Implements a client-side mechanism to generate and utilize an `Idempotency-Key` to prevent the accidental duplication of analysis requests to the backend within a 30-second window.
 * **Rich UI Display:** Presents the analysis results using clear tables, charts, and status indicators built with React and Tailwind CSS.